We all know that Z-Wave makes our home smart, but does it make our home safer too?

 However, if there’s nothing wrong with your device and it isn’t vulnerable to hacks, then there’s no need to for a firmware update.

-"You may Also read: Best 11 Z-Wave Thermostat for Your Need!"
+"You may Also read: Best 11 Z-Wave Thermostats for Your Need!"

 How to Update Z-Wave Appliances?